-A C Group is 6-10 people who agree to meet regularly to build close relationships through the sharing of personal joys and sorrows and their own experiences related to selected topics.
-C Groups provide an opportunity to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
-C Groups are a ministry of sharing, listening, and loving one another.
+A Covenant Group (also known as C-Group or Chalice Circle) is 6-10 people who agree to meet regularly to build close relationships through the sharing of personal joys and sorrows and their own experiences related to selected topics.
+They provide an opportunity for participants to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
+Covenant Groups are a ministry of sharing, listening, and loving one another.

 “People come to church longing for, yearning for, hoping for … a sense of roots, place, belonging, sharing and caring.
 People come to a church with a search for community.”